Stitch (Lilo & Stitch): Lilo & Stitch (2025)

 As with the original 2002 animated film, the 2025 live-action/computer animated remake sees Experiment 626 escape to Earth, where he crash-lands on Kauaʻi and gets adopted by Lilo as "Stitch".

 In other media

 Kingdom Hearts series

 Stitch appears as a character summon in the Kingdom Hearts series.
-He is introduced in Kingdom Hearts II (2005), where he encounters Sora at Hollow Bastion.
+He is introduced in Kingdom Hearts II (2005), where he encounters Sora at Hollow Bastion and aids him as a Summon.
 Stitch makes subsequent appearances in Kingdom Hearts Birth by Sleep (2010), where he encounters Ventus and Aqua in Deep Space, and Kingdom Hearts III (2019), where he appears as an ally to Sora who he can summon in combat.

 Disney Infinity

 Stitch was included in the Toy Box Starter Pack (alongside Braves Merida) for Disney Infinity: 2.0 Edition.

+Disney Twisted-Wonderland

+Stitch appears in a side event tiled “Stitch's Tropical Turbulence”, in which the characters from Disney Twisted-Wonderland are transported to a deserted island through a magic book.
+As the characters try to find a way to escape the island, they discover Stitch after his ship crashed on the island.
+When Gantu arrives to apprehend Stitch, they fight Gantu to protect Stitch from being captured.

 The Kingdom Keepers

 Stitch appears in the Kingdom Keepers novel series, written by Ridley Pearson.